jacurtis813/omnifood-delivery/README.md

 61. Create some margin for the line that we have created in the css file
 62. Create line spacing and line height for the paragraph with class of long copy
+63. Create styling properties and values for the lon copy paragraph, adjust the width, than adjust the margin, apply text align
+64. Correct all the comments within the css file to simplify all styles that can be reused